nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 07 - The vi Editor.markdown

 06.	(i).
 This command saves the lines from the current line to 10th line below in a file named _foo_.

 	(ii).
 This command saves the last line in a file named _foo_.
-Overwrite the file _foo_ if it already exists.

 	Both the above commands are executed in the **ex Mode**.
 If the file _foo_ already exists, a warning message is shown by the vi editor upon executing the `:w` **ex Mode** command.
-The warning can be overridden by appending the `!` character to the `:w` command.
+The warning message can be overridden by appending the `!` character to the `:w` command.

+	So the second command overwrite the file _foo_ if it already exists in the current directory.

 ##